petersonben50/HellsCanyon/code/mer/merB_analysis.md

 3. merB2_C117I-L: These are the sequences from group 2 that have had the Cys117 residue replaced with either I or L.
 4. merB3: These are the two well-conserved merB sequences.

-Upload these lists to GLBRC
+Upload these lists to GLBRC.

 **Pull out depth of merB+ scaffolds**